huipengzhang/CarND-P15-Vehicle-Detection-and-Tracking/README.md

 ### 0. Load Data

 **Load Image Directory**
+(The code is is contained in 'cell #2')

-Reading in all the directory of car and non-car images. ('cell #2') The data is from cropping from video stream, the image from the same fold can be very similar.
+Reading in all the directory of car and non-car images.
+The data is from cropping from video stream, the image from the same fold can be very similar.
 If just randomly split train and test it will cause the test data leak into the training.
 Set.
 So I choose my train and testing data from different folder The training data from folder: